Message from Administration

 The Challenges We Face Which Affect our Clients and their Animals

-We operate 7 days a week, and the Vet Mobiles go out six days a week.
+We operate 7 days a week, and the Vet Mobiles work five to six days a week.
 This requires three shifts of staff, with each shift working 8-15 hours per day.
 There are many days when our staff sleeps 3-4 hours in order to finish the previous day's workload and be up in time to start the next morning's tasks.
 We are lucky if we get to sleep 5 - 6 hours a day.
-In addition to working such long shifts on such short sleep, day in and day out, for almost TEN YEARS now, our 18 person staff has to still fight the brutal heat or cold or rain or snow, vehicular breakdowns, aggressive and frightened animals, and worst of all, a small amount of difficult pet parents.
+In addition to working such long shifts on such short sleep, day in and day out, for FOURTEEN YEARS now, our 13 person staff has to still fight the brutal heat or cold or rain or snow, vehicular breakdowns, aggressive and frightened animals, and worst of all, a small amount of difficult pet parents.
 Some come to us expecting free services, others come to us with unrealistic expectations, yet others come to us planning to steal our services with pretexts of paying our low cost fees, not to mention the under-educated who cannot comprehend nor remember anything the veterinarian says, much less follow instructions in the treatment plan or administration of medications, the drunks, those who come to us high on drugs, etc. In short, our staff puts up with a LOT.
 As a result we have come up with some basic policy guidelines which we list here.
-If a person violates these guidelines we will issue one verbal warning and note the issues in that person's record.
+If a person violates these guidelines we will issue one verbal or email warning and note the issues in that person's record.
 If corrected there is no problem.
 If the objectionable behavior is continued the person is banned from the Low Cost Vet Mobile.
 We end up banning one out of 100 people (1%) who seek our low cost services.
 Banning someone is our last choice, but it becomes our ONLY option as we will not tolerate dishonesty, rude behavior, or threats to our staff.
 Once banned our policy is to un-ban only if the person acknowledges that their behavior was unacceptable.
 If we had to call the police on that person our policy is never to un-ban that person.